rmkit-dev/rmkit/docs/RMKIT.md

 Widgets can be simple or compound - a simple widget might be a Button or Textbox, while a compound widget may be a widget that contains several sub-widgets, like a modal dialog or toolbar.
-During a compound widget's redraw method, it will often have explicit calls to redraw it's children.
+During a compound widget's redraw method, the widget will often have explicit calls to redraw it's children.

 ### Layouts